Cronus, the Leader of the Titans

-Cronus was a child of Uranus, the titan of the sky, and his wife Gaea.
-According to Apollodorus , Cronus was the youngest and weakest, but smartest of the Titans.
+Cronus was a child of Uranus, the Titan of Heaven, and his wife Gaea.
+According to Apollodorus , Cronus was the youngest and weakest, but cleverest of the Titans.

-Cronus was married to his own sister Rhea and, after throwing their father to the depths of the underworld, they took the throne of the world together as King and Queen.
+Cronus was married to his own sister Rhea, and after casting their father into the depths of the underworld, they ascended the throne of the world together as king and queen.